oludare-adaralegbe/oludare-adaralegbe.github.io/README.md

 ![Dashboard-Mockup](assets/images/dashboard_mockup.png)

 ### Tools
-The project will likely utilize a combination of the following tools:
+The project utilises a combination of the following tools:
 - **Excel**: Initial data exploration and evaluation of the channels for product placement.
 - **SQL Server**: For data cleaning, data quality tests, and analysis.
 - **Power BI**: Primary tool for creating interactive visualizations and the final dashboard.